Miami Cardiac & Vascular Institute Structural & Congenital Heart Disease Program

 What is tetralogy of Fallot?

-Tetralogy of Fallot (TOF) is a group of 4 congenital heart defects.
-This means that you are born with them.
-These 4 problems occur together (tetralogy refers to 4).
-They are:
+Tetralogy of Fallot (TOF) is a set of 4 congenital heart defects that occur together.
+"Tetralogy" refers to the number 4.
+Congenital means that a baby is born with them.
+The set of 4 defects are:

 Narrowing (stenosis) of the pulmonary artery.
-The pulmonary artery carries blood from the heart to the lungs for oxygen.
+This is the artery that carries blood from the heart to the lungs to pick up oxygen.

 Ventricular septal defect.
 This is an opening in the wall between the 2 lower chambers of the heart (right and left ventricles).